COVID-19 Protection for Working People

 Low-wage workers are our first line of defense against COVID-19, but they are feeling the greatest economic impact of the outbreak.
 Healthcare and long-term care workers, janitorial workers, food service workers, child care workers, municipal workers, adjunct faculty, gig workers, and others on the front lines are critical to supporting our communities during the outbreak.
 Women, people of color, and immigrants are all overrepresented in frontline occupations and industries.

-In 2014, Raise Up Massachusetts led the campaign to create Massachusetts’ Earned Sick Time Law, but the 40 hours of sick time it provides workers each year doesn’t meet the scale of this major public health crisis.
-The federal government has provided additional paid sick time for many workers through the federal Families First Coronavirus Response Act (FFCRA), but it has big coverage gaps that leave millions of front-line workers without paid sick time, including workers at companies with more than 500 employees, and many employees of health care and residential facilities.
-The Center for American Progress estimates that at least 1.8 million workers in Massachusetts are not covered by the FFCRA’s paid sick time protections.
+Massachusetts’ Earned Sick Time law, passed by the voters in 2014, provides 40 hours of paid sick time yearly, but that sick time must be accumulated over time, and for thousands of workers this isn’t enough to meet the scale and impact of this public health crisis.
+The federal Families First Coronavirus Response Act (FFCRA) provided 10 days of additional paid sick time for many workers, and it made a real difference: states that gained access to paid sick time under the FFCRA experienced about 400 fewer cases of COVID-19 per day, according to research from Cornell University and the Swiss Economic Institute.
+But the FFCRA had big coverage gaps that left millions of front-line workers without paid sick time, including workers at companies with more than 500 employees, and many employees of health care and residential facilities.
+The Center for American Progress estimates that at least 1.8 million workers in Massachusetts were not covered by the FFCRA’s paid sick time protections.

 Massachusetts will not be able to safely reopen our economy if tens of thousands of workers feel the need to go to work even when they might be sick.
 To protect the public health of our communities, Massachusetts needs to pass Emergency Paid Sick Time legislation to ensure that all workers can take paid sick time during this crisis.

-Our Emergency Paid Sick Time legislation filed by Representative Donato (H.4700) and Senator Lewis (S.2701), and co-sponsored by more than 100 members of the House and Senate, would provide ten additional work-days (80 hours) of job-protected paid sick time for immediate use during the COVID-19 outbreak.
+Our Emergency Paid Sick Time legislation filed by Representative Donato (HD.531) and Senator Lewis (SD.386), which was co-sponsored by more than 100 members of the House and Senate last session, would provide ten additional work-days (80 hours) of job-protected paid sick time for immediate use during the COVID-19 outbreak.
 This Emergency Paid Sick Time would be available to employees not covered by the federal Families First Coronavirus Response Act (FFCRA)’s paid sick time provisions:

 a) Employees working for a private employer with more than 500 employees; and